nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Repeat steps until data is correct
       Use case resumes in step 2

-**Use case: UC11 - Removing a Task**
+**Use case: UC11 - Remove a Task**

 **Guarantees:** A tutor can remove a task from the TaskBook with the given index.

 **MSS**
 1. Tutor removes task from TaskBook by entering command with given task index.
-2. Task is removed from TaskBook.
+2. GREWZ removes the specified task from TaskBook.

 **Extensions**
 * 1a.
 GREWZ detects an invalid task index.